 - Select all the layers that comprise the single graphic you are cutting

 alt+⌘+ecreates a new layer with all of your layers merged together.
 This is better than simply Merge

 Layer>Merge Layers | ⌘+ebecause it does not destroy any of the design you are working with.
 If your image changes appearence in this step it's likely that your blending modes are causing this.
 Masking is probably your solution: A Complete Beginner’s Guide to Masking in Photoshop

 Select>All | ⌘+a

 File>New | ⌘+nPhotoshop automatically fills in the dimensions of the graphic you just cut, but change the Background Contents to Transparent.

 Progressive means that the JPG is downloaded in chunks and after only a little of the image has downloaded it will be displayed full size, but blurry.
 As more of the file is download the image will rerender with a higher degree of clarity.
-Without progressive JPGs need to completely download before displaying, leaving a glaring open space on your page.
+Without progressive a JPG needs to completely download before displaying, leaving a glaring open space on your page.
 Having something there, even if it is a chunky and blurry version, is a better experience.
-I always use progressive and it generally doesn’t impact files ize much, but keep an eye on the file size in case.
+I always use progressive and it generally doesn’t impact file size much, but keep an eye on the size in case.

 Metadata - unless these are photos that you want to make sure retain copyright information, I leave this at none.

-Colors - If you cut down on the colors the file size will shrink, but, for example, if you lowered the colors to 128 when there are only 120 colors it won’t make a difference on the file size.
+Colors - If you cut down on the colors the file size will shrink.
+However, if you lowered the colors to 128 when there are only 120 colors it won’t make a difference on the file size.
 Remember, number of colors can be anything from 2-256, not just the options they give you—its an editable drop down.

 Transparency - check if there is any transparency to the image, will only be 1-bit transparency.